SESMG/SESMG/docs/sourcecode_documentation/program_functions.rst

 profiles that were created with the Richardson tool.
 Although it is untypical to convert a function into a single sub-function, this alternative was chosen for the creation of transformers and storages.
-This offers the option to add further sub-functions such as additional types of transformers and storages lateron.
+This offers the option to add further sub-functions such as additional types of transformers and storages later on.
 Lastly, the creation of links is divided into the creation of undirected and directed links.

 **Optimize Model**.
 Within the third block, the CBC solver is utilized to solve the energy system for minimum costs.
 It returns the “best” scenario.
 This block only contains one function.
-Again, further functions may be added lateron, for example the combination of more than one assessment criterion.
+Again, further functions may be added later on, for example the combination of more than one assessment criterion.

 **Create Results**.
 In the last block, the scenario as returned from the CBC solver is